 We aim to hold on to companies for at least five years.
 But generally we’ll stay invested for as long as we can – we’ve held shares in some companies for over 20 years.
 Once you start thinking about holding companies for five-plus years rather than five weeks, focus shifts from momentum and industry noise towards long-term fundamentals such as the management, culture and history as well as the economics of the business.

 While there will be an ongoing drive to develop how we try to do things in the future, we will retain the institutional structure and ability to pursue our core investment beliefs irrespective of market fashions.

 As bottom-up stockpickers, we do not aim to forecast macroeconomic variables with any accuracy or use this as a basis for stock selection.
 We try to find the right companies first and consider potential head and tailwinds second, some of which may be macroeconomic in nature.

 Here are some of the main aspects of what we look for:

 There is no such thing as a perfect company.
 Every corporate interaction is an engagement.
 We engage with companies for two primary reasons:

 - The purchase of a share in a business comes with both rights and responsibilities.

-- Positive engagement on sustainability issues becomes a powerful tool in driving shareholder value and protecting and enhancing the long-term value of portfolios.
+- Positive engagement on sustainability risks becomes a powerful tool in driving shareholder value and protecting and enhancing the long-term value of portfolios.